TBrockmeyer/courses-participation-api/README.md

 # courses-participation-api

-# How to create it
+# How to learn how to create web APIs
 Follow the web API tutorial on the Website of the Django Rest Framework.<br/>Start with Step 1 here: https://www.django-rest-framework.org/tutorial/1-serialization/

 # How to use it